-Eminently civilized, he is fond of France, largely because of his enthusiasm for great wine.
+Eminently civilized, he is fond of France, largely because of his enthusiasm for good wine.
 In his opinion: ‘A gentleman must have the great vintage years and the seven growths tabled in their order upon his mind as legibly as Calais was tabled on the heart of the Tudor Queen.’

 Mason argued that detective fiction should not be ‘simply a conundrum and its answer’; rather, the element of detection should ‘present one facet of a story which shall seek to enchant the interest of its readers on the different ground of the clash of its characters and the diversity of their interests’.
 Characters should not be ‘mere dolls jerked by the author into unnatural movements and poses so that somehow they may be squeezed into the pattern of thrills and surprises which he has designed’.

 He was a member of the Detection Club and claimed that, in writing his first detective fiction, he ‘followed the rules which have since been followed by Father Ronald Knox: “The criminal must be mentioned in the early part of the story, but must not be anyone whose thoughts the reader has been allowed to follow.”’
 He also claimed that ‘the reader, looking back after he has read it, should be compelled to admit that the solution to the mystery was all the while there for him to see if had had eyes alert enough to see it’.